ysmood/nobot/README.md

 # Overview

-A node web bot service platform.
+A tiny node web bot service platform.
 It supplies a simply interface to generate web bot service.
 Write you bot into the bots folder, then the system will automatically load your bot and run the service for you.